mad-lab-fau/mad-gui/README.md

 First, you need to download the example data.
 Right click on [this link](https://raw.githubusercontent.com/mad-lab-fau/mad-gui/main/example_data/smartphone/acceleration.csv), select `Save link as...` and save it as `acceleration.csv`.
 If you also want to check out synchronization with a video file, then right click on [this link](https://github.com/mad-lab-fau/mad-gui/releases/download/v0.2.0-alpha.1/video.mp4) and select `Save link as...` to store it on your machine.
+Next, use one of the following two options (for testing it on Windows, we recommend Option A).

 ### Option A: Standalone executable